JedayTB/JedMP/README.md

 Tauon is also a competent music player.
 Though, if you're like me..
 It crashes.
 Too often.
 I suppose that'd the drawback of using Python

+JedMP Makes use of LibVLC!
+They are amazing.
+You may ask "Why not just use VLC then?," to that we say.
+Have you seen their UI?
+No shade, of course.
+It just doesn't have the ease of use I would like out of my Music player.
+It does it's job spectacularly, however.
+Just different goals.

 ## TODO
-Most recent TODO update - 2025-11-27 17:51 EST
+Most recent TODO update - 2025-11-29 20:00 EST

-RODIO Supports - MP3, WAV, VORBIS, FLAC , MP4 and AAC (Disabled by default, only handle by symphonia)

 TODO List:

-- Music playing that accepts almost all audio codecs
 - Current playing song
     - time updates
     - progress bar